published in Change by Maryanne | August 29, 2010

 And in my imagination, I heard a tiny voice whisper, “You can move on now.”

-“IT’S TIME TO MOVE ON!” the voice in my head yelled, tired of the gentle approach.
+“IT’S TIME TO MOVE ON!” the voice in my head yelled back, tired of the gentle approach.
 “YOU ARE DONE HERE.
-YOU HAVE DEALT WITH ALL YOU NEEDED TO DEAL WITH IN CALGARY AND NOW YOU CAN GET ON WITH YOUR LIFE.”
+YOU HAVE DEALT WITH ALL YOU NEEDED TO AND NOW YOU CAN LEAVE.”

-I looked around my familiar living room with fresh eyes.
+I looked around my familiar living room with new eyes.
 Why am I still living in the same neighbourhood I grew up in?
-In the same house that John and I bought?
-I am a 41 year old widow living with my father.
+In the same house my husband and I bought?
+I am a 41 year old widow living with my father in a big city in the prairies.
 Is this what I signed up for?

 For the short term, yes…but now that chapter was coming to a close.